elasticsearch-dump/elasticsearch-dump/README.md

 - Version `2.0.0` of Elasticdump removes the `bulk` options.
 These options were buggy, and differ between versions of Elasticsearch.
 If you need to export multiple indexes, look for the `multielasticdump` section of the tool.
 - Version `2.1.0` of Elasticdump moves from using `scan/scroll` (ES 1.x) to just `scan` (ES 2.x).
 This is a backwards-compatible change within Elasticsearch, but performance may suffer on Elasticsearch versions prior to 2.x.
 - Version `3.0.0` of Elasticdump has the default queries updated to only work for ElasticSearch version 5+.
 The tool *may* be compatible with earlier versions of Elasticsearch, but our version detection method may not work for all ES cluster topologies
+- Version `5.0.0` of Elasticdump contains a breaking change for the s3 transport. _s3Bucket_ and _s3RecordKey_ params are no longer supported please use s3urls instead

 ## Installing